 Be registered and in good standing with the ARRT or NMTCB (proof of registration may be required)

-A minimum of 20 semester hours of coursework from UNMC must be completed to qualify for radiation science degree completion.
+A minimum of 20 semester hours of coursework from UNMC must be completed to qualify for the medical imaging and therapeutic sciences degree completion.
 Students work with an adviser to create a flexible plan of study that meets their needs while still allowing them to reach their goals.

-The Plan of Study includes 10 hours of required allied health courses and a large selection of radiation science elective courses that tailor the technologist's clinical and educational background with their professional goals.
+The Plan of Study includes 10 hours of required allied health courses and a large selection of medical imaging and therapeutic science elective courses that tailor the technologist's clinical and educational background with their professional goals.

 Elective courses may include: